rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     settings](https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-isolation-for-residential-educational-settings/coronavirus-covid-19-guidance-on-isolation-for-residential-educational-settings){.govuk-link}
     should be followed, including being clear on what a ‘household’ is in your residential setting
--   they should self-isolate, avoiding contact with other members of the ‘household’ as much as possible
+-   they should self-isolate immediately, avoiding contact with other members of the ‘household’ as much as possible
 -   all other residents living in the ‘household’ should also self-isolate in line with [guidance for households with possible or confirmed coronavirus (COVID-19)